 How should conflict within the church be handled?Church conflict is inevitable, but how should we handle the conflict that occurs in the church?
 What does the Bible teach?
-The entire book of 1 Corinthians was written to address the problem of a divided church.
-This is not simply a modern problem.
-However, there are other principles provided in Scripture, other than that letter.
+The entire book of 1 Corinthians was written to address the problem of a divided church; church conflict is not a new problem.
+There are principles provided throughout Scripture that are instructive in handling church conflict.

 How we approach disagreements between fellow church members has a lot to do with what the nature of the argument is.
 Church conflict can arise over differences of opinion, disagreement with leadership, or instances of blatant sin.
 Each of these requires a different approach, even though all of them need to share certain basic principles.